Cootamundra: Climate

-Cootamundra has a typical climate of the lower South West Slopes region; long, hot, dry summers interspersed with severe thunderstorms, and cool winters with many rain days.
-Occasionally, snow may fall during the winter months, with the most recent settled snowfall having occurred in August 2019.
-Under the Köppen climate classification scheme, the town has a humid subtropical climate (Cfa), receiving enough precipitation to avoid the semi-arid (BSk) climate classification.
+Cootamundra has hot, dry summers interspersed with severe thunderstorms and the odd cold front, and cool, mostly cloudy winters with many rain days.
+Snow can occur during the winter months, with the most recent snowfall having occurred in August 2019.
+Under the Köppen climate classification scheme, the town has a humid subtropical climate (Cfa), receiving enough precipitation to avoid the cold semi-arid (BSk) climate classification.